vectordotdev/timber-ruby/README.md

 [Timber](https://timber.io) is a cloud-based logging system built for developers that integrates directly with your Ruby app through this library.
 It makes your logs _much_ easier search, use, and _read_ by capturing context and metadata _without_ modifying your log messages.
-This makes it a no-risk addition to your Ruby app producing rich logs that make you more productive:
+It's a no-risk addition to your Ruby app that produces rich highly productive logs:

 1. [**Installation** - One command: `bundle exec timber install`](#installation)
 2. [**Usage** - Simple yet powerful API](#usage)